Skip to main content

 Telephony Integration via SIP/PSTN+

 Native SIP trunk integration connects voice agents to the public telephone network.
-Build inbound IVR systems, outbound calling campaigns, or call center bots that interact with regular phone calls — no separate telephony SDK or Twilio-level abstraction required.
+Build inbound IVR systems, outbound calling workflows, or call center bots that interact with regular phone callers.

 Function Calling and Tool Use in Voice+

-Agents invoke tools and external APIs mid-conversation.
-The framework manages async tool execution while maintaining conversation state, allowing voice agents to look up CRM data, book appointments, trigger workflows, and return results as natural spoken responses.
+Agents can invoke tools and external APIs mid-conversation.
+The framework manages asynchronous tool execution while maintaining conversation state, allowing voice agents to look up data, book appointments, or trigger workflow actions.

 Pricing Plans